xToken/NSL/Commands.md

 - **sv_nslleaguemapcycle**: Toggles league map cycle being applied to server.
 This will not overwrite server mapcycle!
 - **sv_nslconfig**: <league> - Changes the league settings used by the NSL plugin (ENSL, AUSNS2, NOSTALGIA, DEFAULT.
 - **sv_nslcaptainslimit**: <limit> Changes the player limit for each team in Captains mode.
+- **sv_nslenforcegatherbans**: Toggles automatic kicking of players with gather bans from associated league.